prateekshyap/Virtual-Assistant/README.md

 2. LBG - PP (implemented)

-3. Forward and Backward Process - RJ (implementation in progress)
+3. Forward and Backward Process - RJ (implemented)

 4. Viterbi Algorithm - PP (implemented)

 5. Baum Welch Method - PP (implemented)

+# Current status

+This code is now able to take input for A, B, O and Pi and generate A', B' and Pi' for the given O.